 There are times where you want to capture moments that happen for an extended period of time.
 These can be cars passing by, the sun raising/setting, long walks or rides, or just flowers blooming.
 GoPro Time Lapse vs Time Warp let you do just that.

-But, what’s the difference between a GoPro time lapse and time warp?
+But, what’s the difference between a GoPro time lapse vs time warp?

 GoPro Time Lapse